willgleich/gleich.tech/src/public/blog_docs/blog2.md

 #### We're done!
 We did it!
 ...
 If only things were that easy.
 While we have a working product, there are numerous improvements I stumbled upon that I decided to withhold.
 During the previous parts of this blog I intentionally was following the architecture design that I created initially, sometimes referred to as tunnel vision.
-I tried to deviate as little as possible, both to create a targeted blog post, as well as emphasize the most important part of designing a new system: continuous improvement
+I tried to deviate as little as possible, both to create a targeted blog post, as well as emphasize the most important part of designing a new system: continuous improvement.
 When I created my initial architecture flow I had limited knowledge of how these integrations would work.
 I had an idea, but I didn't know exactly how the pieces fit together.
 This is shown by the two changes I had made:

 * Scrapping serverless in favor of google functions deploy
 * Scrapping HTTP trigger in favor of PubSub Trigger
-* Utilizing a redirect instead of direct DNS update Now that we have a MVP created, its time to dive in a few improvements identified.
+* Utilizing a redirect instead of direct DNS update

+Now that we have a MVP created, its time to dive in a few improvements identified.
 First and foremost, the 15 minute fail over time is **unacceptable.**